-Within Voyagers’ Community School, we offer, for children who are neurodivergent and able to engage in learning with their peers and teachers, Individualized Education Services.
+Within Voyagers’ Community School, we offer, for children who are neurodivergent and able to engage in learning with their peers and teachers, the Individualized Education Services Program (IESP).
 These children receive personalized and academically-rich support.

 Children in this program attend classes alongside their classmates while we “meet them where they are.”
-They, with guidance provided by specialists and paraprofessionals, have their needs met through an experiential, project-based, holistic approach.
+They, with guidance provided by specialists, have their needs met through an experiential, project-based, holistic approach.

-Children receiving education services through individualized planning and ongoing support CAN and WILL learn in a proven loving and supportive environment which fosters every child’s ability to shine.
+Children receiving education services through individualized planning and ongoing support CAN and WILL learn in a proven loving and supportive environment, that fosters every child’s ability to shine.

-The Individual Education Services supports children who have the following and related challenges:
+The Individual Education Services Program (IESP) supports children who have the following and related challenges:

 These services require supplemental tuition.